 How do you prefer your pretzels?
-Do you like them warm, soft and chewy or crunchy and salty?
+Do you like them warm, soft, and chewy, or crunchy and salty?
 Whichever way you like them best, pretzels are a favorite snack with Americans eating an average of 1.5 pounds of pretzels per year.
 We get to celebrate that love on April 26th because it’s National Pretzel Day.

 Besides eating pretzels as snacks, they are a great ingredient to add to recipes.
 They add salty flavor and crunchy texture to all kinds of treats.
 Pretzels and chocolate?
 That’s a match made in heaven.
-It’s also easier than you think to make your own vegan pretzels right at home.
+It’s also easier than you think to make your vegan pretzels right at home.
 So get ready to do the twist with these 20 mouthwatering recipes from the Food Monster App that are all about pretzels.

 Okay, let’s give a moment for chocolate and hazelnuts.
 Combined, they simply make the best. thing. ever!
-And Holly Jade‘s Guilt-Free Pretzel Chocolate Hazelnut Fudge Bars have exactly those two ingredients, including crumbly coconut base, salty pretzels, and a dash of sea salt.
+And Holly Jade‘s Guilt-Free Pretzel Chocolate Hazelnut Fudge Bars have exactly those two ingredients, including a crumbly coconut base, salty pretzels, and a dash of sea salt.
 Salt and sweet anyone?

 Source: Buttery Pretzels

 This is the perfect recipe to make with your friends, or at a kid’s birthday party!
 Namita Tiwari‘s Buttery Pretzels are fun and easy to make, as they contain few ingredients, and most of them you can get at any convenience store!
 Make these, and your home will be filled with the delicious smell of baked goods.
 They are perfectly paired with dairy-free cream and soup if you want a full meal.